-Zivile Sliosoraite, Budget Analyst 2

-Daniel Adatto, Senior Budget Analyst

-Jeff White, Chief Financial Officer

-Jan Fritz, Chief Administrative Officer & Budget Officer

-REOPENING OUR PARKS

-One of our most compelling tasks in the past three years has been restoring the county's fire-damaged parks in the Santiam Canyon.
+The budget team develops the annual budget and works with departments to prepare and administer their budgets throughout the year.
+They ensure compliance with all public notices and laws related to the budgeting process.
+Jan Fritz, Budget Officer Jeff White, Chief Financial Officer Daniel Adatto, Senior Budget Analyst Zivile Sliosoraite, Budget Analyst 2 REOPENING OUR PARKS One of our most compelling tasks in the past three years has been restoring the county's fire-damaged parks in the Santiam Canyon.
 Marion County parks are beloved by both residents and visitors alike, and our efforts to conserve and leverage our natural resources improves the livability of the county while providing economic rewards to local communities.

 On May 15, 2024, the North Fork and Bear Creek parks were opened for day use.
-Our Public Works parks and road staff and volunteers continue working diligently toward the refurbishment of the Canyon's remaining fire-affected parks.
+Our Public Works parks and road staff and volunteers continue working diligently toward the refurbishment of the canyon's remaining fire-affected parks.
+In a testament to just how much our parks mean to local residents, Public Works parks employees and community volunteers organized by Trailkeepers of Oregon, Oregon Parks Forever, and SOLVE have been instrumental to the project, completing light

-In a testament to just how much our parks mean to local residents, Public Works parks employees and community volunteers organized by Trailkeepers of Oregon, Oregon Parks Forever, and SOLVE have been instrumental to the project, completing light construction tasks, building trails, assembling picnic tables, and assisting with habitat restoration, replanting, and invasive weed control to ensure that native plants thrive.
+Bear Creek Park construction tasks, building trails, assembling picnic tables, and assisting with habitat restoration, replanting, and invasive weed control to ensure that native plants thrive.